ndenicolais/react-digital-clock/README.md

 - Run `yarn start`
 - Run `npm run dev`

-## ⚙️ Customize clock's aspect
+## ⚙️ Customize the code

-Customize the clock's aspect in CSS file according to your preferences by editing these parameters:
+Customize the clock's aspect according to your preferences by editing these parameters:

+📁 CSS folder

-- clock
+🕛 clock
-- calendar
+📆 calendar